-The Center for Social Innovation & Enterprise is collaborating with New Hampshire Businesses for Social Responsibility (NHBSR) to launch UNH’s first “B Impact Clinic” in the Spring of 2019.
+The Center for Social Innovation & Enterprise is collaborating with New Hampshire Businesses for Social Responsibility (NHBSR) and launched UNH’s first “B Impact Clinic” in the Spring of 2019.

 B Corp certification is about a decade old.
 There are now 2655 companies across 150 industries that are certified including Patagonia, Danone, Ben & Jerry’s, Cabot, Seventh Generation and Eileen Fisher.
 New Hampshire is proud to be home to several leading B Corps including Stonyfield, W.S.
 Badger, Pete and Gerry's Organic Eggs, ReVision Energy, Veris Wealth Partners, and Mascoma Bank.
 There are a number of certified B Corps in the surrounding states as well.
 Companies are certified based on a lengthy and rigorous assessment process, and are legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.

 In the Fall 2018 semester, the program was piloted with a small team of two UNH students working to help Koya Leadership Partners (founded and owned by UNH alum, Katie Bouton) become B Corp certified.
 The students and a company representative (UNH alum, Meghan Seidman) collaborated under the guidance of Fiona Wilson on the B Impact Assessment, and completed the submission for certification in early December.
 The immersive learning project has been an excellent educational platform for “sustainable business” due to the comprehensive and rigorous assessment evaluating all aspects of the company’s operations.